-- 1.1 The application is brought to Planning Committee at the request of Cllr Kaushik for the following reasons: - The proposed extension complies with the usual requirements for a rear extension, with the extension projecting 1.35 metres beyond the rear wall of the adjoining house. - The staggered rear elevation allows for an attractive extension to be created with two separate gable roofs which will form a less formidable extension compared to a single gabled roof. - 1.2 The Chair of the Sub-Committee has confirmed that Cllr Kaushik's reason for making this request is valid having regard to the Councillor's Protocol for Planning Committees.
+- 1.1 The application was originally brought to Planning Committee at the request of Cllr Kaushik for the following reasons: - The proposed extension complies with the usual requirements for a rear extension, with the extension projecting 1.35 metres beyond the rear wall of the adjoining house. - The staggered rear elevation allows for an attractive extension to be created with two separate gable roofs which will form a less formidable extension compared to a single gabled roof. - 1.2 The Chair of the Sub-Committee confirmed that Cllr Kaushik's reason for making this request was valid having regard to the Councillor's Protocol for Planning Committees. - 1.3 The application was reported to Sub-Committee on 18th April with a site visit taking place on the morning of the meeting.
+At that meeting members resolved to defer the application, which was at that stage recommended for refusal, requesting officers to negotiate with the applicants to overcome concerns regarding the design, scale and visual appearance of the extension. - 1.4 Following this officers held two meetings with the applicant and agent to discuss the proposal and amended plan scheme was proposed as described below.
+The application has been assessed based on this amended scheme.